8 Super weird things you didn’t know about Halloween

 This type of ban is starting to wane, however.
 When reached for comment, Emily Weiss, vice president of Shelter Research and Development at the ASPCA, said, “Years ago, this used to be pretty common — that shelters would not adopt out cats during Halloween for fear of something horrible happening to the cats, but we don’t hear too much anymore.
 And many, many shelters are actually [holding] a special black cat promotion around the holiday.”

 ASPCA provided this list of a few of the black cat adoption promotions that have been tied to the holiday.
-As Weiss put it, “Most people who go to shelters to adopt a pet are not going to adopt a pet to sacrifice into ritual.”
+As Weiss put it, “Most people who go to shelters to adopt a pet are not going to adopt a pet to sacrifice into a ritual.”

 Studies have shown that Halloween actually makes kids act more evil.